sigpwned/openapi-generator-maven-plugin-template-customization-example/README.md

 ## Template Customization

 Now that we understand the generator's default behavior, let's make some customizations.
-For the purposes of this example, I have chosen adding JAX-RS `AsyncResponse` code generation to the generator.
+For the purposes of this example, we will add JAX-RS `AsyncResponse` code generation to the generator.

 ### The Customization Requirements